0xPARC/0xparc-intro-book/src/pcp.typ

 by only checking $K$ bits of the proof at random, for some absolute constant $K$.
 This result is one part of the _PCP theorem_ which is super famous.

-The purpose of this post is to give a high level summary of the ideas that go into the protocol and convince you that the result is possible, because at first glance it seems absurd that a single universal constant $K$ is going to be enough.
+The section hopes to give a high level summary of the ideas that go into the protocol and convince you that the result is possible, because at first glance it seems absurd that a single universal constant $K$ is going to be enough.
 Our toy protocol uses the following parts:

 - Sum-check from the previous chapter.